dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ## Execution context

 The <xref:Aspire.Hosting.IDistributedApplicationBuilder> exposes an execution context (<xref:Aspire.Hosting.DistributedApplicationExecutionContext>), which provides information about the current execution of the app host.
-This can be used to evaluate whether or not the app host is executing as run more, or as part of a publish operation.
+This context can be used to evaluate whether or not the app host is executing as "run" mode, or as part of a publish operation.
 Consider the following:

 - <xref:Aspire.Hosting.DistributedApplicationExecutionContext.IsRunMode%2A>: Returns `true` if the current operation is running.
 - <xref:Aspire.Hosting.DistributedApplicationExecutionContext.IsPublishMode%2A>: Returns `true` if the current operation is publishing.

-This can be useful when you want to conditionally execute code based on the current operation.
+This information can be useful when you want to conditionally execute code based on the current operation.
 Consider the following example that demonstrates using the `IsRunMode` property.
 In this case, an extension method is used to generate a stable node name for RabbitMQ for local development runs.

 ```csharp
 private static IResourceBuilder<RabbitMQServerResource> RunWithStableNodeName(